top of page

 Hiring a marketing, communications, or public relations (PR) consultant isn’t just about outsourcing a task — it’s about finding a strategic partner who can clarify your voice, amplify your message, and align your visibility efforts with your long-term goals.
 But not all consultants are created equal.

-So, what really makes a marketing or PR consultant effective?
+So, what really makes a marketing or comms consultant effective?
 Whether you're a business looking to hire support or a communications pro honing your craft, here’s what separates the Good from the Great.

 1. They Start With Strategy, Not Tactics